Pointers in C: Types of Pointers

 } // a goes out of scope, ptr now points to a dangling memory location

 In the early x86 architecture, huge pointers were utilized to access enormous memory models.
-Today's programming hardly ever makes use of them.
+Today's programming hardly makes use of them.

 Syntax